 - Maintain consistent proactive communications flowing with not only the client but with the project manager (This can aid the project manager in change and risk mitigation.)

-- Embody a forward thinking mindset by sharing what the next steps are, what’s expected and ensuring the client comprehends his or her role
+- Embody a forward-thinking mindset by sharing next steps, they expect from a client, and ensuring the client comprehends their role.

 Connie: Can you provide an example of how an instructional designer with little authority can have a positive impact on success?

-Robyn: For example, it’s a big help when the instructional designer notifies the project manager if a client is being unresponsive, rather than just letting the deadline slip.
-Or when the instructional designer alerts the project manager about an issue early in the design portion of a project.
+Robyn: For example, rather than letting a deadline slip, notifying the project manager if a client is being unresponsive is an immense help.
+Another helpful action is when the instructional designer alerts the project manager about an issue early in the design portion of a project.
 This type of input is a big help for many project managers.

-Connie: Without much authority, what’s the best way to broach these subjects with supervisors?
+Connie: What’s the best way to broach these subjects with supervisors when a person has little authority?

 Robyn: There is no magic answer to this.
-However, the key here is plain and simple communication.
-For example, if you’re addressing a problem that has the potential to push out the timeline, make an effort to present a non-biased account of the situation and present your own thoughts on how to resolve it.
+However, the key here is to engage in plain and simple communication.
+For example, if you’re addressing a problem that affects the timeline, present a non-biased account of the situation.
+Also, provide your ideas on how to resolve it.

-Supervisors appreciate knowing that team members can contribute to the overall success of the project by helping the entire process run smoothly, not just their own piece.
-We have to remember that not all supervisors have worn the hat of a developer, designer, or programmer.
-As team members, we are just as responsible for educating our leaders to options and opportunities as we are to the clients we serve—after all we are the hired experts.
+Supervisors appreciate team members that help the entire process run smoothly, not just their own piece.
+We should remember that not all supervisors have been a developer or designer.
+As team members, we are just as responsible for educating our leaders to potential options and opportunities as we are to the clients we serve.
+After all, we are the hired experts.

-Robyn: Taking charge of your work and committing to owning it (for the good work and the no-so-good) is vital.
-It shows your flexibility to getting the job done and not getting caught up in having the job done your way.
-Supervisors can relax a bit when they have team members that can work together to help educate one another on the inter dependencies of their work.
-You demonstrate accountability when you comprehend the level of impact, if any, that your work has on the project as a whole.
+Robyn: Taking charge of your work and owning it (for the good work and the no-so-good) is vital.
+It shows your flexibility for getting the job done and not insisting that it is done your way.
+Supervisors can relax a bit when they have team members that can educate one another on the interdependencies of their work.
+You demonstrate accountability when you comprehend the level of impact that your work has on the project as a whole.
 The client sees a group of people that are well-vested and interested in ensuring they receive a good quality product.

-Connie: What skills should an instructional designer or developer cultivate for improving project management.
+Connie: What skills should an instructional designer or developer cultivate to improve project management.

-Robyn: One skill is the realization that as instructional designers and developers, we (not the client) may need to change ourselves to make a project go more smoothly.
-Surprisingly this can be a hard pill to swallow.
+Robyn: One skill is the realization that as team members, we (not the client) may need to change ourselves to make a project go more smoothly.
+This can be a hard pill to swallow.

-If we take the time to mentally assess ourselves in the context of our most recent project we may discover that there are some elements within our control that we can improve for future work.
-For example, perhaps instituting a file naming convention and common folder structure for the project improves version control and reduces overlapping efforts.
+If we take the time to assess how we performed in our most recent project, we may see elements within our control that we can improve in future work.
+For example, we may decide that a consistent file-naming convention or folder structure could improve version control on the next project.

-Connie: What skills might improve the chances of promotion?
+Connie: What skills might improve someone’s chances of promotion?

-Robyn: When it comes to promotion, the more self-managed we are the more chances we have of being recognized as a leader.
-Some will want to leverage this for advancement along the same position (junior ID to senior ID) or some will use it to lend credibility to their skills as they take on a director position or even consulting jobs.
+Robyn: When it comes to promotion, the more self-managed we are, the more chances we have of being recognized as a leader.
+Some will want to leverage this for advancement along the same position (junior ID to senior ID).
+Some will use it to lend credibility to their skills as they take on a director position or even consulting jobs.

 Many of the attributes discussed earlier are good to develop both for project management and promotions.
-In particular, a truly self-managed, dynamic individual that is aware of his- or herself and willing to improve as needed is the individual that finds success.
+A truly self-managed and dynamic individual that is self-aware and willing to improve as needed is the individual that finds success.

 Resources: